 Read next: Our favourite power banks for long journeys

-The Apeman C450 is a simple, inexpensive way of capturing footage.
+The Orskey S800 is a simple, inexpensive way of capturing footage.
 It records up to 1080p at 30fps with a 170° angle lens.
 Through its 3″ LCD display, you’ll be able to view back your footage; the buttons on the side allow you to interact with the dash cam.
-It also features a G-sensor, which automatically detects a collision, although, we found it to mistaken potholes for an accident.
+It also features a G-sensor, which automatically detects a collision, although, we found this feature a little hit-and-miss, as it incorrectly flagged up potholes and speed bumps as an accident.
 It also doesn’t perform well in low-light conditions, where its sensor suffers from a lot of background noise.
 Nevertheless, it’ll suffice for most consumers especially at its price point.

 While on paper, the Garmin Cam Mini might not offer more features than the comparable Apeman C420, it’s however, leagues ahead in both video and audio recording quality.
 Indeed, coming in at around three times the retail price of the C420 one might expect bettered performance.
 The results are astonishing, especially in low-light conditions.
 Video quality is good, although, is limited to Full HD at 30fps.
 The dash cam also integrates with Garmin’s Drive app making it easy to playback and download footage straight to your smartphone.